Image1

 Image3

-Moreover, many schools offer specialized tracks or concentrations, such as pediatric nursing, psychiatric nursing, or geriatric nursing.
+Moreover, many schools offer specialized tracks or concentrations, such as pediatric nursing, psychiatric nursing, geriatric nursing, or a degree in public health.
 Choosing a program with a specialization that interests you can enhance your expertise in a particular area of nursing and make you more competitive in the job market.

 Clinical Experience Opportunities